AnchitGupta22/COVID-Safety-Tracker/README.md

 ## Contributions

 Currently, the project is not open sourced.
-If you would like to contribute and imrove the current system or have any suggestions, contact me at gupta.anchit.99@gmail.com
+If you would like to contribute and improve the current system or have any suggestions, contact me at gupta.anchit.99@gmail.com